Lycanchic/pwa-text-editor/README.md

 # PWA Text Editor
-**PWA Editor** is an application built using HTML, CSS, JS, MySQL, Handlebars.js, Sequelize, Json, typescript, insomnia, prettier, bootstrap, express and node.js, mongodb.
+**PWA Editor** is an application built using HTML, CSS, JS, Sequelize, Json, insomnia, prettier, express, webpacks, idb and node.js.

 ## Images of the deployed website: